↖ Homepage of the site 'What to do with your life?'

 |

-Individuals spend their time on the game of alliances, to gain positions of power, or simply to belittle others.
+Individuals invest their time in the game of alliances, in order to conquer positions of power, or simply to denigrate.

 |